We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-At the time of publishing, there is only one brand of birth control sponge available to buy in the United States.
+Currently, there is only one brand of birth control sponge available to buy in the U.S.

 Today Sponge is a company that manufactures and sells the birth control sponge.
-At the time of publishing, the company is unable to manufacture or sell the sponge due to COVID-19 restrictions in India.
+However, the brand is currently unable to manufacture or sell the sponge due to COVID-19 restrictions in India.

 Today Sponge states that the birth control sponge is out of stock until further notice.
-A pack of three sponges costs $11.99 through the company’s website.
+A pack of three sponges costs $11.99 through the brand’s website.

 However, Walmart sells the Today Sponge on its website.
-At the time of publishing, a pack of three birth control sponges costs $37.99.
+A pack of three birth control sponges costs $21.78.

-Before using a birth control sponge, people may wish to consider the pros and cons.
+Before using a birth control sponge, people may wish to consider its advantages and disadvantages.